 - Enjoy a scenic coastal drive through the beautiful communities of James Bay - Stop at Beacon Hill Park and Mile 0 (the start of the Trans Canada Highway)

-- Stop at Fisherman's Wharf and feed the seals
+- Stop at Fisherman's Wharf.

 - Sightseeing tour of downtown Victoria including the Inner Harbour, Government street, China town, Empress hotel, and legislative buildings